 How Do I Manage My Money?

-- Choose someone you trust to handle your finances should you no longer be able to.
-Then visit a lawyer to be sure that you have the proper paperwork in order for any Living Will or Power of Attorney that you may need.
+Choose someone you trust to handle your finances in case you’re no longer able to.
+Then visit a lawyer to designate any living will or power of attorney that you may need.

 It’s important to realize that at some point, it will be too hard or dangerous for you to live by yourself.
 But in the earliest stages of Alzheimer’s, many people do manage on their own with support and help from friends, family, and community programs.
 Simple changes and safety practices can make a big difference.